Conformal dynamics at infinity for groups with contracting elements: Preliminary

 \begin{rem} \begin{enumerate} \item In \cite{YANG10}, the geodesic $\alpha=[o, ho]$ is chosen to be ending at $Go$ for some $h\in G$.
-However, the proof given there works for a geodesic starting from $o$ possibly ending at any point in $\U$. \item Since admissible paths are local conditions, we can concatenate the admissible paths for any number of elements provided $\alpha$ ending at $Go$.
+However, the proof given there works for a geodesic starting from $o$ possibly ending at any point in $\U$. \item Since admissible paths are local conditions, we can connect via $F$ any number of elements $g\in G$ to satisfy (1) and (2).
 We refer the reader to \cite{YANG10} for precise formulation. \end{enumerate} \end{rem}

-In defining conical limit points, we often need to specify the contracting system $\f$ and consider the admissible path relative to $\f$.